 Mom seems much more forgetful.
 Dad's having trouble getting around, and your siblings don't want to talk about it.
 In the face of family changes caused by aging, disease, or other life circumstances, the questions can be worrisome, and the answers hard to find.
-These seminars offer an opportunity to share your concerns, and gain the practical information you need to make the plans and provide the support that will work best for you and your loved ones.
+These webinars offer an opportunity to share your concerns, and gain the practical information you need to make the plans and provide the support that will work best for you and your loved ones.

-Presented by The MIT Work-Life Center
+Presented by the MIT HR Center for WorkLife and WellBeing

 Presented by Care @ Work

 The holidays can be a wonderful time to spend with family, whether in-person or virtually.
 But over the course of a visit, you may worry that Mom has forgotten how to make her famous pumpkin pie, or that Dad can’t seem to find the right words.
 During the holiday season, you might notice a shift in your parent's behavior or cognition, which can lead to increased anxiety and fear.
 This webinar will help you identify what changes might be warning signs of decline, and what steps to take to address those concerns.